 - By staying in homestay accommodation you are choosing the cheapest accommodation option there is on the market, given how expensive London is for most tourists.
 Although this sounds great you’re probably thinking ‘what’s the catch then?’, right?
 Do not worry!
 The rooms you are staying in are quality checked by Host Family Stay before you move in - this is all done to ensure that you are satisfied with your chosen accommodation.

 - Living with a host family might mean less privacy than you would have had if you were living in your own flat, but honestly, who can really afford that?

 - As you might know from your own family, there are rules to follow.
 When staying in a homestay you are expected to respect and follow all household rules set by your host family and to stick to them.

 - Eating what your host family cooks might be a challenge for you - whether they’re awful cooks or what they cook might not be what you’d expect from the local cuisine - you’ll either love it or hate it.
-Be sure to be open to new things and give it a try at least - you don’t want to seem rude to your host family and they will appreciate that you’re open to new experiences!
+Be sure to be open to new things and give it a try - you don’t want to seem rude to your host family, and they will appreciate that you’re open to new experiences!

 - Respect and be polite to your host family - this is very important if you want a good relationship with all members of the family!

 - Mention what foods you dislike or are allergic to - but never state you don’t like something before you’ve tried it! :)

 - Socialize with your new family - get to know them, hang out with them and you’ll feel more at home in your new home

 - Bring a gift from your home country - your host family would love the thought behind a traditional gift

 - Do try to get out and about - explore the neighbourhood and importantly, don’t isolate yourself in your room 24/7